The Difference Between Thin Stone Veneers and Building Stone

 Thin Stone Veneers

 And due to their lightweight nature, thin stone veneers are very easy to install.
 Being easier to handle and transport, every step from cutting to setting tends to be a bit less labor intensive.
-Additionally, with their lessened weight, a thin stone veneer project can typically be completed faster than a full stone one, leading to savings when it comes to labor.
+Additionally, with their lessened weight, a thin stone veneer project can typically be completed faster than a building stone one, leading to savings when it comes to labor.

 Thin stone veneers are very similar in weight to artificial stone, meaning that you can get the benefits of cheaper products, such as ease of application and shipping while enjoying the benefits of higher end stone, like a more visually pleasing finished product.